brettz9/webappfind/atyourcommand/README.md

     example like Notepad++
-1. In handling file:// URLs and c:\ paths that are right-clicked (or currently loaded), consider whether to handle **revealing a desktop folder** (or **copying folder/file path**), **bare execution on desktop or with web app** (without specific executable, args, etc. or with hard-coded/prompt/etc.), e.g., for executables/batch files, etc. in this add-on or filebrowser enhanced (and see the latter's to-do about splitting off its context menu/add-on bar file:// capabilities into separate add-on).
+1. In handling file:// URLs and c:\ paths that are right-clicked (or currently loaded), consider whether to handle **revealing a desktop folder** (or **copying folder/file path**), **bare execution on desktop or with web app** (without specific executable, args, etc. or with hard-coded/prompt/etc.), e.g., for executables/batch files, etc. in this add-on or filebrowser enhanced (and see the latter's to-do about splitting off its context menu/add-on bar `file://` capabilities into separate add-on).
-1. Allow specification of `URLContext()`'s (any need to utilize PredicateContext's?).
+1. Allow specification of webextensions current equivalent of `URLContext()`'s (any need to utilize PredicateContext's?).

 # Possible to-dos

 1. As per AppLauncher feature request, default to a **specific, configurable executable path** (or save multiple options for drop-down)
 1. Allow storage of **own "path" environment** for greater portability across OS.
 1. Option to **view groups of selectors by output type** (e.g., HTML string, URL, etc.), instead of just by concept (e.g., "image URL" and "SVG as string" being in same image group).